-Indonesia’s key to escape middle-income trap lies on quality jobs for its young people
+Indonesia’s key to escape middle-income trap lies in quality jobs for its young people

 However, finding a role that suits her new qualifications may prove to be elusive in Indonesia, which, despite being South-east Asia’s largest economy, faces an uphill task in providing its young people with quality employment.

-Ms Sari’s factory employer, a foreign shoemaker that produces sneakers for a global brand, pays her 5.2 million rupiah (S$442) a month, similar to the region’s monthly minimum wage.
+Ms Sari’s factory employer, a foreign shoemaker that produces sneakers for a global brand, pays her 5.2 million rupiah (S$440) a month, similar to the region’s monthly minimum wage.
 The amount also covers social security.

 “I consider my current workplace a stepping stone.
 I want to make a leap, but don’t know how,” Ms Sari told The Straits Times.
 “I am aware that thousands of people are seeking jobs.
 This makes me think twice about moving.”

-Unlike a lot of her Indonesian peers, Ms Sari holds a “middle-class” job, which pays a wage that can afford middle-class consumption and offers benefits and social security protection.
+Unlike many of her Indonesian peers, Ms Sari holds a “middle-class” job, which pays a wage that can provide middle-class consumption and offers benefits and social security protection.

 In 2023 prices, middle-class jobs pay around 5.2 million rupiah monthly, according to Dr Maria Monica Wihardja, visiting fellow at the ISEAS – Yusof Ishak Institute and a former World Bank economist.

-Providing middle-class jobs is a challenge for Indonesia to move up from an upper middle-income economy to a high-income country, the Washington-based lender says.
+Providing middle-class jobs is a challenge for Indonesia as it seeks to move up from an upper middle-income economy to a high-income country, the Washington-based World Bank says.

 Many young people in Indonesia often find themselves trapped in menial jobs after completing their education.